dreamsicle-io/create-wp-theme/README.md

 ## Usage

-Open a terminal, `cd` to the `/path/to/wordpress/wp-content/themes` directory of a local WordPress instance, and fire the `npx @dreamsicle.io/create-wp-theme` command.
+Open a terminal, `cd` to the `/path/to/wordpress/wp-content/themes` directory of a local WordPress instance, and fire the `create-wp-theme` command.

 ```shell
 npx @dreamsicle.io/create-wp-theme [options] <file>